-From home to revolution
+From home and hearth to revolution

 In frontier America, quilts were a way for women to gain immortality.
 Quilters often called their quilts “diaries” or “albums” because they told stories and were tangible evidence of how a woman had lived her life, cared for her family, built a home, and took pride in her work.
 Since women were often left out of written history, a quilt was a tangible legacy of her life that would remain on earth for generations after she was dead.
 A quilt was her book, her needle was her pen.